m-wynn/cacm/README.md

 ---------------

-It turns out bash arrays aren't super performant, and the concurrency library I'm using hangs when you're using more than >1000 files.
+It turns out bash arrays aren't super performant, and the concurrency library I'm using hangs when you're using more than 1000 files.
 Just be patient when it says "Determining what should be processed"

 Also MTP is a disgusting protocol.
 If you have a lot of cores, even over USB 3, you're going to see issues.
 Increase your usb timeout if you can figure out how.
 Otherwise you might lose connection.

+Currently it doesn't like converting files with double quotation marks in the name

 Contributing
 ------------